CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 ```
 Example output: [prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/exampleoutput1.hl7]()

-This will result in a message with potentially missing results in the event that there is a missing mapping, and also presents difficulties in dealing with culture results as it would require all the LOINCS for all possible micro cultures to be mapped.
+This approach will prune any observations that do not match the listed conditions in the filter during the translation step (FHIRTranslator.kt).

 ### Condition filter logic #2

 The second way to write the condition logic will pass the entire bundle if a match is found for one observation.